tymanski/BouncingBallSimulator/README.md

 # BouncingBallSimulator
-A simpel bouncing ball simulation using SignalR and HTML5 canvas.
+A simple bouncing ball simulation using SignalR and HTML5 canvas.

+# TODO LIST